Phasing out of Darkness: From Sterile Neutrino Dark Matter to Neutrino Masses via Time-Dependent Mixing: Late Phase Transitions beyond the Effective Picture

-The effective mass of the scalar field during matter domination remains positive until the Hubble function falls below the threshold $\Bar{\mu}^2 = 3 \xi H^2(t_{\rm LSB})$, which, for the scenarios considered in this paper, must occur only after matter-radiation equality at $H \sim 10^6 H_0$ but before today, which is setting bounds on the bare mass of the scalar field, $H_0 \lesssim \Bar{\mu} \lesssim 10^6 H_0$.
+The effective mass of the scalar field during matter domination remains positive until the Hubble function falls below the threshold $\Bar{\mu}^2 = 3 \xi H^2(t_{\rm LSB})$, which, for the scenarios considered in this paper, must occur only after matter-radiation equality at $H \sim 10^6 H_0$ but before today.
+Keeping the field frozen by Hubble friction before the onset of matter domination sets an upper bound on the bare mass of the scalar field, while the assumption of a currently ongoing phase transition, and therefore a non-frozen field at present time, results in a lower bound, leading to the requirement $H_0 \lesssim \Bar{\mu} \lesssim 10^6 H_0$.
 The exact timing of the transition depends, in a degenerate way, on the light tachyonic mass $\Bar{\mu}$ and the non-minimal coupling parameter $\xi$, being able to obtain very late phase transitions for simultaneously large $\xi$ and $\bar \mu$.
 Note that such large values for the non-minimal coupling parameter are a priori not excluded and help in stabilising the scalar field against quantum fluctuations during inflation.
 However, in the late Universe, the tiny cosmological Ricci scalar could be potentially modified by small-scale variations arising from local matter-energy distributions.
 Computing their impact requires an extrapolation of the spacetime metric from cosmological to astrophysical scales, a difficult task that goes beyond the reach of our present work. \item {\bf Pole Dark Energy:} Pole dark energy scenarios provide another way of triggering the necessary $S$ symmetry-breaking dynamics.
 In this type of setting, $S$ is coupled to an evolving quintessence field $\phi$ responsible for dark energy, whose kinetic term displays specific singular behaviours or ``poles" at certain field values.
 This leads to dramatic transformations in the physical variables describing the universe's expansion \cite{Galante:2014ifa,Artymowski:2016pjz}.
 As a specific realisation of this paradigm, one could consider for instance a Lagrangian density

 with $U(\phi)$ a generic potential assumed only to be non-singular at the critical value $\phi =\phi_*$,

 and

 a simple interaction potential among the dark energy field $\phi$ and $S$.
 The origin of the kinetic pole in Eq.~\eqref{Salpha} can be understood within the framework of variable gravity \cite{Wetterich:2013jsa,Wetterich:2014gaa,Rubio:2017gty} or hyperbolic geometries \cite{Carrasco:2015uma}, naturally encountered in extended supergravities \cite{Kallosh:2017wnt,McDonough:2016der}.
 Transforming to a canonical variable $\varphi$, we obtain